Flurbiprofen Coupons & Discount Card - Compare Prices Near You

 50MG | 30 Tablets | $1.46 | $0.05 |

-Increased Cardiovascular Risk: This medication may rarely elevate the risk of heart attack or stroke.
-This risk can occur at any time during treatment but is more pronounced with prolonged use.
-Individuals who are older or have pre-existing heart conditions, or risk factors such as smoking, a family history of heart disease, high blood pressure, or diabetes, may be at heightened risk.
-It is advised not to use this drug immediately before or after heart bypass surgery (CABG).
+Cardiovascular Risks: Flurbiprofen may increase the risk of heart attack or stroke, potentially at any time during use.
+This risk is heightened in individuals with pre-existing heart conditions, those who smoke, or individuals with risk factors such as high blood pressure or diabetes.
+It is not recommended to use this medication immediately before or after heart surgery, specifically coronary artery bypass graft (CABG) surgery.

 Flurbiprofen Side Effects